chocolatey/choco-wiki/PackageTriageProcess.md

 # Package Questions/Updates/Fixes - Triage Process

-**NOTE**: This process comes after the [Package Triage Process](PackageTriageProcess).
-If you are a **software vendor** wanting to maintain your own software's packages, please use the contact site admins link from the package page on the website.
+**NOTE**: If you are a **software vendor** wanting to maintain your own software's packages, please use the contact site admins link from the package page on the website.

 If you have a question about a package itself, use the contact form on the package page on chocolatey.org to contact the maintainers.
 From there you usually get a response and you can ask where they keep the packages repository so you can send a pull request.